Erasmus Montanus: Synopsis

 The play begins with Jeppe Berg in his hometown in Zealand.
 Jeppe receives a letter from his son, Rasmus Berg, who has been away studying in Copenhagen.
 Jeppe is unable to understand the letter, which had been written in Latin, and seeks out Deacon Per to translate it for him.
 The letter states that Rasmus will be returning home soon.

 When Rasmus returns after much anticipation he eagerly demonstrates his new knowledge.
-When speaking with his parents, he uses latin phrases and academic terminology.
+When speaking with his parents, he uses Latin phrases and academic terminology.
 He insists that the townspeople refer to him by his Latinised name, Erasmus Montanus.
-He quickly gets in to arguments with everyone he encounters, eager to "dispute".
-He goes on to "prove" a number of absurdities, such as relying on an argument from ignorance to prove that his mother is a rock.
-He is contrasted by his brother Jacob who is only interested in knowledge which is of practical application.
+He quickly gets into arguments with everyone he encounters, eager to "dispute".
+He goes on to "prove" a number of absurdities, such as that his mother is a rock ("A rock cannot fly.
+Mother cannot fly.
+Ergo, Mother is a rock").
+He is contrasted with his brother Jacob, who is only interested in knowledge that is of practical application.
 His persistent arguing gets him into trouble with the parents of his fiancée Lisbet, who refuse to allow their daughter to marry someone who believes the Earth is round.
-His fiancée begs him to retract his statements that the Earth revolves around the sun, but he refuses.
+His fiancée begs him to retract his statements that the Earth revolves around the Sun, but he refuses.

 The townspeople, exhausted by Erasmus' antics, plot to get him to leave the city by tricking him into enlisting for military service.
-With the help of a lieutenant, he is tricked into accepting a coin, representing an enlistment bonus.
+With the help of a lieutenant, he is tricked into accepting a coin representing an enlistment bonus.
 Desperate to free himself from military obligations, he reconsiders his earlier arguments.
-Ultimately, he retracts his statement that the earth is round, declaring that "the Earth is as flat as a pancake."
+Ultimately, he retracts his statement that the Earth is round, declaring that "the Earth is as flat as a pancake".
 Thus, he is allowed to marry Lisbet.